 In the fall of 2013 a small group gathered in a Gastown meeting room.
 They were all lawyers who had worked for years trying to make BC’s justice system work better for families.
 They were all disturbed by the fact that a series of excellent reports with recommendations for improvement had not resulted in real positive change in the lives of families and children going through the justice system.
 But this meeting wasn’t just another gripe session.

 With a lot of openness, innovative thinking and hard work, that meeting has led to the development of the BC Family Justice Innovation Lab – an exciting, action-oriented initiative using new methods to foster real change.
+In this eNews Kari Boyle, Lab consultant and coordinator, describes its formation and work.

 The group (its membership has broadened and changed over the years) launched the BC Family Justice Innovation Lab in 2014 to develop and practice new approaches to improving the BC family justice system.
 It is a unique innovation platform for nurturing initiatives designed to improve resilience and well-being of families and their children who are experiencing transition, including separation and divorce.
 It uses a systemic human-centred design approach putting families and children at the centre.